cmccarthy15/Wellness-React-Props/README.md

 ## Want some extra fun?
 - Look through the docs for Styled Components.
 The wheel is primarily styled using that library in `styled.js`.
-Then
+Then try your hand at updating the code in `styles.js` or the components used inside of `WellnessItem`.